interaktivarum/rfid2server/README.md

-# rfid2server
+# nfc2server

-rfid2server listens for rfid sensor data and sends a server message when new data is received.
+nfc2server listens for rfid sensor data and sends a server message when new data is received.

-rfid2server uses the Adafruit PN532 breakoutboard to sense Mifare RFID tags.
+nfc2server uses the Adafruit PN532 breakoutboard to sense MiFare RFID tags.